JamesTsay-12/blog-site/finance/index.md

 My goal is to provide nuanced perspectives about investing that are objective, data-driven, and in consideration of different points of view.
 I add references to back up the articles so you can decide yourself the validity of the conclusions.

-Some articles are intended to be short and practical, and others more lengthy, complex, and and in-depth.
+Some articles are intended to be short and practical, and others more lengthy and in-depth.
 Please take these blogs as food for thought instead of prescriptive financial advice.
 Hopefully you'll find some useful perspectives shared here.